makerdiary/nrf52840-m2-devkit/docs/nrf5-sdk/index.md

 <a href="https://www.nordicsemi.com/Software-and-tools/Software/nRF5-SDK" target="_blank"><img src="assets/images/nRF5-SDK.png" alt="nRF5-SDK" width="80"/></a>

 ## Introduction
-The nRF5 SDK is your first stop for building fully featured, reliable and secure applications with the nRF52 and nRF51 Series.
+The nRF5 SDK is your first stop for building fully featured, reliable and secure applications with the nRF5 Series.
 It offers developers a wealth of varied modules and examples right across the spectrum including numerous Bluetooth Low Energy profiles, Device Firmware Upgrade (DFU), GATT serializer and driver support for all peripherals on all nRF5 Series devices.
 The nRF5 SDK will almost certainly have something for your needs in developing exciting yet robust wireless products.

 The SDK is delivered as a plain .zip-archive, which makes it easy to install as well as giving you the freedom to choose the IDE and compiler of your choice.